minachuong/battleship/README.md

 You'll notice a unit-test file.
 Ignore it.

+## Known Bugs

+- When placing ships with lengths greater than one, ships tend to overlap.

+- When placing ships with lengths greater than one, ships tend to still be place adjacently.

 ## Contributing

 Please feel free to contribute.
 Create a fork of this project.
 Create a branch on your local machine.